-Representative Barry commented on the other side, if it continues, it will be rolled into the electric 24 rates.
-The more you run after more taxable income from that kind of an entity, the higher your rate is 25 going.
-Representative Barry commented when he signed on for this job he said he wanted to reduce 26
+Representative Barry commented on the other side, if it continues, it will be rolled into the electric rates.
+The more you run after more taxable income from that kind of an entity, the higher your rate is going.
+Representative Barry commented when he signed on for this job he said he wanted to reduce the State's electric rates.
+Currently we are the 4th or 5th highest in the country.

-29 Councilor Albert stated he is skeptical that if the law passed our electric rates would go down.
+Councilor Albert stated he is skeptical that if the law passed our electric rates would go down.
 He is concerned it would only result in additional profit for the entity.
 Councilor Boyd expressed agreement.
-30 31 Councilor Albert stated a desire to have something in place to show him that over a period rates would go down.
-Representative Barry stated one of the things to be considered is which evaluation method is 32 used so that it is fair across all towns.
+Councilor Albert stated a desire to have something in place to show him that over a period rates would go down.
+Representative Barry stated one of the things to be considered is which evaluation method is used so that it is fair across all towns.
 When it changes it will have to be leveled out.
-If there is a 33

-34 significant difference (more than 5%) between what you are collecting now and what you will collect in the future then it should be phased in.
-He wants verification they have taken that and rolled it into 35 rate reductions.
-36
+If there is a significant difference (more than 5%) between what you are collecting now and what you will collect in the future then it should be phased in.
+He wants verification they have taken that and rolled it into rate reductions.